 Wheat Germ & Fatty Liver Disease

 People with type 2 diabetes may also have non-alcoholic fatty liver disease, a precursor to liver cirrhosis.
-In one clinical study, people with fatty liver disease were instructed to use 40 grams (about 5 tablespoons) of wheat germ daily for three months.
-Compared to placebo takers, those who used wheat germ had significantly reduced liver enzymes and lower inflammation levels.
-Their triglycerides and total cholesterol declined, and their liver had less fat.
-Those people also had an increase in total antioxidant levels.
+In one clinical study, people with fatty liver disease who used 40 grams (about 5 tablespoons) of germinated wheat daily for three months had significantly reduced liver enzymes and lower inflammation levels.
+Additionally, their triglycerides and total cholesterol went down, too, and they had less fat in their livers.

 Watch on my YouTube channel